tsewang-sonam/Tsundue/README.md

 # Description

-Tsundue is an app that is build to help children to learn Tibetan in more visual and easier way.
+Tsundue is an app that is build to help children to learn Tibetan Language in a fun way.
 The app focus on four main task namely story, wordsearch,vocabulary and quiz.

+I implemented many things that we went in our 680 class.
+## Usage
+1. Use of Coredata
+2. Use of packages (Lottie)
+3. Using API to get data from server
+4. Using dequeReusbale Tables and connecting multiple screens

 # Features:
 ## Usage